-- WAC 246-841A-463 Traditional program and nursing education program students-Application requirements for nursing assistant certification.
-(1) To be eligible to apply for nursing assistant-certified, a traditional program or nursing education program student must: - (a) Have successfully completed a Washington state-approved training program as outlined in WAC 246-841A-440 or the equivalent in an approved nursing education program; and - (b) Have successfully completed a competency evaluation. - (2) An applicant for nursing assistant-certified must submit to the department: - (a) A completed application for nursing assistant-certified; - (b) Proof of training from an approved traditional nursing assistant training program or an approved nursing education program; and - (c) Applicable fees as required in WAC 246-841A-990.
+Traditional program and nursing education program students-Application requirements for nursing assistant certification.

+- (1) To be eligible to receivereceiveapply for receive a nursing assistant-certified credential, a traditional program or nursing education program student must: - (a) Have successfully completed a Washington state-approved training program as outlined in WAC-246-841A-440-246-841A-440 or the equivalent in an approved nursing education program; and - (b) Have successfully completed a competency evaluation. - (2) PriorPriorAnPrior to approval, an applicant for certification as a nursing assistant-certified credential must: submit to the department: - (a) SubmitSubmitASubmit a completed application for a nursing assistant-certified; - (b) SubmitSubmitProofSubmit proof of training from an approved traditional nursing assistant training program or an approved nursing education program; and - (c) SubmitSubmitApplicable Submit applicable fees as required in WAC 246-841A-990.
+246-841A-990.